pivotal/docs-tap/about-package-profiles.hbs.md

   Buildpacks typically examine your applications to work out what dependencies to download and how to configure the apps to communicate with bound services.

-  Tanzu Buildpacks leverage open-source [Paketo Buildpacks](https://paketo.io/) to allow Tanzu Application Platform users to turn their application source code into container images.
+  Tanzu Buildpacks use open-source [Paketo Buildpacks](https://paketo.io/) to allow Tanzu Application Platform users to turn their application source code into container images.
-  In Tanzu Application Platform v1.6 and later, builders, stacks, and buildpacks are packages in the build profile provided separately from Tanzu Build Service.
+  From Tanzu Application Platform v1.6, builders, stacks, and buildpacks are packaged separately from Tanzu Build Service, but are included in the same Tanzu Application Platform profiles as Tanzu Build Service.
   All buildpacks follow the package name format `*.buildpacks.tanzu.vmware.com`.

 - **[Tanzu Developer Tools for IntelliJ](intellij-extension/about.hbs.md)**